nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 If we were to run it, the output would be `200`.
 As we write `arr[<index>]`, we are *peeping* at the value associated with the given `<index>`, and in our case, the value associated with `1` is `200`.

-In this regard, a hash table can act very similar to an array, as it will allow us to map a **value** to a given **key**.
+In this regard, a hash table can act very similar to an array, because it will allow us to map a **value** to a given **key**.
 But there's a catch, compared to an array, the **key** can be *everything* - we are not limited to sorted numerical indexes.

 Most modern computer programming languages have a hash table implementation in their standard libraries.
 The names can be different, but the results are the same.